Tman-Tech/Mobile-Mushroom-Dashboard-/README.md

 # Mobile-Mushroom-Dashboard-
-All the code and instructions to create the same dashboard as seen in my video.
+## This doc gives all the code to make the mushroom-based dashboard as seen in the video.